Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Omitted Proofs

 \subsection{Computational Complexity}

-For our computational analysis of a computable estimator for the empirical EOT cost we make use of the following characterization of potentials for potentials which arise from Sinkhorn iterations.
-Its proof is based on an insight which was previously formulated for cost chosen as the squared Euclidean norm by \parencite[Proof of Theorem 6]{pooladian2021entropic}.
+For our computational analysis of a computable estimator for the empirical EOT cost we make use of the following characterization of dual potentials which arise from Sinkhorn iterations.
+Its proof is based on an insight which was previously formulated for cost chosen as the squared Euclidean norm by \citet[Proof of Theorem 6]{pooladian2021entropic}.